Slayed?

 Slayed? is the third studio album by the British rock group Slade.
-It was released in November 1972 and reached No. 1 in the UK.
+It was released on 1 December 1972 and reached No. 1 in the UK.
 It remained on the chart for 34 weeks and was certified Silver in early 1973.
 The album was also the band's most successful of the 1970s in the US, peaking at No. 69 and remaining in the charts for 26 weeks.
 In Australia, the album reached No. 1 and went Gold, knocking the band's live album Slade Alive! to No. 2.
 Slayed? was produced by Chas Chandler.

 Background

 After achieving their breakthrough hit with "Get Down and Get with It" in 1971, Slade would continue to achieve further success with their follow-up singles "Coz I Luv You", "Look Wot You Dun" and "Take Me Bak 'Ome".
 The 1972 live album Slade Alive! also gave the band their first success on the albums chart, reaching No. 2.
 Having achieved their second UK number one with "Take Me Bak 'Ome", the band soon finished recording their next studio album Slayed?.
 In August 1972, the lead single "Mama Weer All Crazee Now" was released and was another UK chart topper.
-Slayed? followed in November and reached No. 1.
+Slayed? followed in December and reached No. 1.
 A second single, "Gudbuy T'Jane", was also released that month and reached No. 2 in the UK.

 In October, "The Whole World's Goin' Crazee" was released as a free 7" Flexi disc with the Music Scene magazine.
 The B-Side was "Bonnie Charlie" by Mike Hugg.
 In August 1973, "Let the Good Times Roll" was released as a single in America where it reached No. 114.
 In November, "Move Over" was released as a single in Japan.